austin020269/MechaCar_Staistical_Analysis/README.md

 1. Use the library() function to load the dplyr package.
 2. Import and read in the MechaCar_mpg.csv file as a dataframe.
 3. Perform linear regression using the lm() function and pass in all six variables (i.e., columns), and add the dataframe you created to the data parameter.
 4. Using the summary() function, determine the p-value and the r-squared value for the linear regression model.
-5. Save your MechaCarChallenge.RScript file to your GitHub repository.

 ![alt text](https://github.com/austin020269/MechaCar_Staistical_Analysis/blob/main/Deli_1_Image_1.PNG)